Hi. How can we help?

 Composite product

-Different products are packaged together to create a product bundle, multi-pack, or fractional products.
+Different products that are packaged together to create a product bundle, multi-pack, or fractional product.
 Examples include gift baskets or furniture sets.

 Adding individual products to your catalog

-Each product type can be added to your product catalog individually from Catalog > Products by clicking Add product.
-This allows you to add create and/or grow your catalog on a product-by-product basis and can be especially useful if you sell a limited number of products or don't make large changes to your product offering on a regular basis.
+You can add each product type to your catalog individually by navigating to Catalog > Products and clicking Add product.
+Growing your catalog on a product-by-product basis can be useful if you sell a limited number of products, or if you don’t regularly make significant changes to your product offering.

-The Product section showing the Add Product button highlighted.
+The Products page with the Add product button highlighted.

 Bulk importing products to your catalog

-For larger product offerings or already digitized product catalogs outside of Retail POS, formatting and importing products to your catalog via a spreadsheet (CSV, XLSX, or XLS) will allow you to speed up the process.
+For larger product offerings or product catalogs already digitized outside of Retail POS, formatting and importing products to your catalog via spreadsheet (CSV, XLSX, or XLS) will speed up the process.

-We recommend familiarizing yourself with the basic premise of adding products individually before attempting to import products via a spreadsheet.
-Once you have an idea of the type of product information you require, refer to our Importing products using a spreadsheet to learn how to correctly format the product information and import it to Retail POS.
+We recommend familiarizing yourself with the basic premise of adding products individually before attempting to import products using a spreadsheet.
+Once you understand what type of product information is required, you can learn how to format your product information and import it into Retail POS.

 Adding inventory to your products

-The final step in setting up your product catalog is to add inventory to your products.
-This allows you to utilize Retail POS inventory management, a feature that maintains accurate stock levels for your products as you make sales so that you always know what you have in stock.
+The final step in setting up your catalog is adding inventory to your products, which will allow you to use inventory management features.
+Retail POS maintains accurate stock levels for your products as you make sales, so you’ll always know what you have on hand.

 Before adding inventory to your products

-Before you begin adding inventory to your products, we recommend checking that you have correctly entered supply prices for each of your products.
-This will ensure that automatic reporting that relies on the supply price remains accurate:
+Before you start adding inventory to your products, we recommend confirming that you’ve correctly entered supplier prices for each product.
+This will ensure that automatic reporting, which relies on the supplier price, remains accurate.

-• Average cost: The average cost is a value for each product that is automatically calculated in Retail POS by averaging all supply prices recorded over time.
+• Average cost: Retail POS automatically calculates this value by averaging all supplier prices recorded for the same product over time.
 The average cost is then used to calculate the cost of goods sold in your reporting.

-• Inventory movement: An inventory movement is an event in Retail POS that will trigger the supply cost of a product to be set and the average cost calculated for the first time.
-There are 4 types of inventory movements in Retail POS:
+• Inventory movement: An inventory movement is an event in Retail POS that automatically sets a product’s supplier cost and calculates the average cost for the first time.
+There are four types of inventory movements:

 • Adding inventory directly to your products